Tag Archives: european delivery

 I’ve always been intrigued by European Car Delivery Programs.
 It’s a compelling offer: sign up for a vacation to Europe, get treated like a VIP, and come home with a discount on a very big souvenir, your new luxury car.

-Experts like Jon Spira tell captivating stories where you can pick up your brand new BMW in Germany and race it on the Autobahn for less than you would’ve paid picking it up at your local dealership.
+Experts like Jon Spira tell captivating stories where you can pick up your brand new Porsche in Germany and race it on the Autobahn for less than you would’ve paid picking it up at your local dealership.

 Is a European Delivery Program a Good Deal?